eXsio/nestedj/README.md

 }
 ```

-I ommited the getters and setters for shortage.
+I have ommited the getters and setters for shortage.
 As You see, there are 4 specific columns:
 - Left
 - Right
 - Level